bskari/pi-rc/README.md

 the parameters of the command that it just broadcast will be preserved.

 Now that you have the basic command structure, you can search for the specific commands to make it drive.
-Run

-    python control.py -f [frequency] -s [Pi IP address]
+Visit https://<Pi-IP-address>:4443/control.html.

-The program will prompt you for the values found from the search, and then ask you repeatedly to enter different signal bursts.
+This page will prompt you for the values found from the search, and then ask you repeatedly to enter different signal bursts.
 Try entering values from 1-100 and see how the car reacts.
 Certain values should make the car drive some combination of forward/reverse + left/right.

-Once you have all of the signals, you can save the information in a JSON file.
+Once you have all of the signals, you can save the information in a JSON file and use control.html to control the car.
-See `control-specs/pro-dirt.json` for an example.
-Now you should be able to run

-    python interative_control.py -s [Pi IP address] [JSON control file]

-to drive the car using the arrow keys.

 Signals
 -------